(This page published June 1, 2014)

 In most pens of this type, the snap ring that holds the lever in place is nearly a full circle.
 Except for a few brands (principally those in the first tier), the levers in these pens are relatively easy to remove.

-To remove the lever, raise it to an angle of about 45°, grab it with a gripper square, and give it a diagonal push down into the barrel (and toward the proximal end).
+To remove the lever, raise it to an angle of about 45°, grab it with a gripper square, and give it a diagonal push down into the barrel (and toward the front end).

 This drags the snap ring around so that it is parallel to the lever slot, and you can simply lift the lever and snap ring out of the barrel.
 Sometimes the ring will be bent and will need to be reshaped.
 (If it is not straight, it will not fit back into its groove when you try to reinstall the lever.)